jpreecedev/developerhandbook/src/pages/pass-microsoft-exam-70-486-in-30-days/index.md

 ---
 layout: post
 title: How to pass Microsoft Exam 70-486 (Developing ASP.NET MVC 4 Web Applications) in 30 days
+description: This post discusses how to study for, sit and pass the Microsoft Exam 70-486 in just 30 days.
+Be prepared to knuckle down, there are no quick fixes here!
 date: 2014-02-01
 categories: ['Career']
 tags: ['Career', 'exam', 'microsoft']